wonderpl/dolly-web/docs/web_services/user.md

 }
 ```

+You can also subscribe to a specific channel with a POST to the activity server with
+an `action=subscribe` and the channel id specified with the `object_id`.
-To subscribe to all channels owned by a specific user POST to the activity service.
+To subscribe to all channels owned by a specific user POST to the activity service with
+`action=subscribe_all`.

 ### Unsubscribe